 There are a number of really cool people sharing ideas about skin care using smoothies.
 Tasefulventure's Blueberry Collagen Smoothie; Sally's Baking Addiction's Glowing Skin Smoothie; Sarah Koszyk's Anti-Aging Smoothies and Cheene Today's Mango Kale Smoothie with Collagen to name a few.

-Tag us @itsnolasnack so we can see your homemade summertime smoothies.
+Tag us @itsnolasnack so we can see which smoothies you've decided to create.